lsulibraries/cDM_to_mods/README.md

 post_conversion_cleanup.py:
   - verifies that each object in the collection was converted into a mod file.
   - pulls the binaries from the source_directory into the proper position within the output files.
+  - complains if there is not a {.jp2, .mp3, .mp4, .pdf} for each mods.
-  - creates a structure file that is necessary for Islandora Compound Batch Upload.
+  - creates a structure file, which is necessary for Islandora Compound Batch Upload.
-  - checks all the mods for access restrictions, and reports those in cDM_to_mods/{alias}_restrictions.txt
+  - checks all the mods for access restrictions, and reports those to cDM_to_mods/{alias}_restrictions.txt